Children & Education

 Back 2 School Store 2017

-Save the date to volunteer for NCJW GHS's second annual Back 2 School Store, where we will completely outfit an estimated 200 elementary-aged children from low-income families with...More Info
+Save the date to volunteer for NCJW GHS's second annual Back 2 School Store, where we will completely outfit an estimated 200 elementary-aged children from low-income families ...More Info

 Back 2 School Store: This is a one-day annual shopping experience for under-served elementary school students enrolled in the HIPPY program, a program initiated in Houston ISD by NCJW Greater Houston Section.
 With the assistance of an NCJW GHS volunteer personal shopper, the children “shop” and select free new clothing, coats, shoes, school supplies, and personal care items.
 There is also a family resource center offering health and educational resources to the parents and siblings while they wait.
 Both sponsorship and volunteer opportunities are available – contact firstname.lastname@example.org for more information.